Aranmanai: Critical response

-Aranmanai received mostly positive reviews from critics.
 The Times of India wrote, "This is kitchen sink filmmaking but there is an assurance in how it is done.
 The film also feels somewhat overlong but the director manages to keep things moving that we just go with the flow.
 The visual effects are tacky and often excessive while the performances are functional...but then, the film doesn't take itself too seriously and so, we are able to overlook these niggles, and just about enjoy the ride".
 Deccan Chronicle gave 3 stars and called it "a film which entertains you with its Sundar's signature style of slapstick comedy combined with some scary moments".
 Bangalore Mirror wrote, "The horror scenes have been thoughtfully crafted and the principal cast punctuates the thrilling moments with great timing.
 Tactfully, he (Sundar) has had made a mirch masala from films like Chandramukhi, Arundhathi and Aayiram Jenmangal.
 Sify wrote, "The commercial elements comedy, horror and glamour has been mixed in the right proposition by the writer and director.
 What works is a riveting performance by Hansika, along with comedy track of Santhanam &Co and is packaged as a fun entertainer by Sundar C".
-Behindwoods.com wrote, "Sundar C is back with his typical commercial, fun filled entertainer that has all elements that will keep you engaged all the way, making you overlook those "not-too-glaring" flaws".
-Cinemalead.com rated 3/5 and wrote, "Aranmanai might not scare you much.
-Nor does it have something out of the box.
-But it successfully sets out doing what it intended to".
-Indiaglitz.com wrote, "The saying, "old wine in a new bottle", might fit Aranmanai with Sundar C's narration and screenplay helping the movie out of its predictable script".